AP-IT-GH/apaqe-docs/wireguard/wireguard.md

 - API Calls: We make API calls to WG-Easy to perform various tasks such as adding or removing clients. (see documentation API)
 - Custom Web Interface: The data and functionality provided by WG-Easy’s API are integrated into our custom web interface. (see documantation Frontend)

+# Project Implementation with WG-Easy
+This section outlines how to integrate WG-Easy's API with your custom web interface for managing the WireGuard VPN server.

+## Prerequisites:

+- A Server with internet access (We'll refer to this as Server A)
+- A Client Device to connect to the VPN (We'll refer to this as Client B)
+- WG-Easy installed and configured on Server A (refer to WG-Easy documentation for installation)
+- Basic understanding of API calls and web development
+- PORTS !!

+## Steps:
+1. setup WG-easy:
+Use the [documentation](https://github.com/wg-easy/wg-easy/blob/master/README.md) to run WG-Easy.

+Requirements
+- A host with a kernel that supports WireGuard (all modern kernels).
+- A host with Docker installed

+We do not use the interface of wg easy directly because it raises some security issues.
+Moreover, it is more convenient to put this along in the general dashboard.

+We use fastAPi to create routes that we can call at the frontend, which in turn calls the wg-easy api.
+If we didn't do it this way we would run into problems with CORS.
+Besides, this is also clearer and easier to work with.

+2. Configure Server A (frontend dashboard):

+Within the interface on the dashboard, create a new "Client" by just entering the name of the new gateway.
+Now you can see the IP address, the name and the gateway ID.